FBI agents from '93 WTC attack blast Mamdani for embracing radical imam

-Two retired FBI agents who investigated the 1993 World Trade Center bombing told Fox News Digital New York City mayoral candidate Zohran Mamdani is "foolish" to campaign with an imam linked to the attack.
+Two retired FBI agents who investigated the 1993 World Trade Center bombing told Fox News Digital New York City mayoral candidate Zohran Mamdani is "foolish" to campaign with an imam linked to the attack's mastermind.

-Mamdani attended prayers Friday at Masjid at-Taqwa on Fulton Street in Brooklyn’s Bedford-Stuyvesant neighborhood, later posting a smiling photo with Imam Siraj Wahhaj, a Brooklyn cleric who was named an unindicted co-conspirator in the bombing and a longtime defender of convicted terrorists, raising funds for their legal defenses.
+Mamdani attended prayers Friday at Masjid at-Taqwa on Fulton Street in Brooklyn’s Bedford-Stuyvesant neighborhood, later posting a smiling photo with Imam Siraj Wahhaj, a Brooklyn cleric who served as a character witness for the mastermind of the bombing and has been a longtime defender of convicted terrorists, raising funds for their legal defenses.

 "Today at Masjid At-Taqwa, I had the pleasure of meeting with Imam Siraj Wahhaj, one of the nation’s foremost Muslim leaders and a pillar of the Bed-Stuy community," wrote Mamdani, who was a toddler when terrorists parked a bomb-laden van in the garage beneath the North Tower of the World Trade Center.

-Note: Editor's Note: An earlier version of this article incorrectly referred to Imam Siraj Wahhaj as an unindicted co-conspirator in the 1993 bombing of the World Trade Center.